huggingface/blog/matryoshka.md

 See the following complete scripts as examples of how to apply the `MatryoshkaLoss` in practice:

-* **[matryoshka_nli.py](https://github.com/UKPLab/sentence-transformers/blob/master/examples/training/matryoshka/matryoshka_nli.py)**: This example uses the MultipleNegativesRankingLoss with MatryoshkaLoss to train a strong embedding model using Natural Language Inference (NLI) data.
+* **[matryoshka_nli.py](https://github.com/UKPLab/sentence-transformers/blob/master/examples/training/matryoshka/matryoshka_nli.py)**: This example uses the `MultipleNegativesRankingLoss` with `MatryoshkaLoss` to train a strong embedding model using Natural Language Inference (NLI) data.
 It is an adaptation of the [NLI](../nli/README) documentation.
-* **[matryoshka_nli_reduced_dim.py](https://github.com/UKPLab/sentence-transformers/blob/master/examples/training/matryoshka/matryoshka_nli_reduced_dim.py)**: This example uses the MultipleNegativesRankingLoss with MatryoshkaLoss to train a strong embedding model with a small maximum output dimension of 256.
+* **[matryoshka_nli_reduced_dim.py](https://github.com/UKPLab/sentence-transformers/blob/master/examples/training/matryoshka/matryoshka_nli_reduced_dim.py)**: This example uses the `MultipleNegativesRankingLoss` with `MatryoshkaLoss` to train a strong embedding model with a small maximum output dimension of 256.
 It trains using Natural Language Inference (NLI) data, and is an adaptation of the [NLI](../nli/README) documentation.
-* **[matryoshka_sts.py](https://github.com/UKPLab/sentence-transformers/blob/master/examples/training/matryoshka/matryoshka_sts.py)**: This example uses the CoSENTLoss with MatryoshkaLoss to train an embedding model on the training set of the STSBenchmark dataset.
+* **[matryoshka_sts.py](https://github.com/UKPLab/sentence-transformers/blob/master/examples/training/matryoshka/matryoshka_sts.py)**: This example uses the `CoSENTLoss` with `MatryoshkaLoss` to train an embedding model on the training set of the `STSBenchmark` dataset.
 It is an adaptation of the [STS](../sts/README) documentation.

 ## How do I use 🪆 Matryoshka Embedding models?

 ### Theoretically

 In practice, getting embeddings from a Matryoshka embedding model works the same way as with a normal embedding model.
-The only difference is that after receiving the embeddings, we can optionally truncate them to a smaller dimensionality.
+The only difference is that, after receiving the embeddings, we can optionally truncate them to a smaller dimensionality.
 Do note that if the embeddings were normalized, then after truncating they will no longer be, so you may want to re-normalize.

 After truncating, you can either directly apply them for your use cases, or store them such that they can be used later.
 After all, smaller embeddings in your vector database should result in considerable speedups!